natthasath/job-description/Manager/Project-Manager.md

 Job Title: `Project Manager`

+Job Type: `Full-time`

 Location: `Thailand`

-Job Type: `Full-time`

-Salary Range: `THB 100,000 - THB 150,000 per month`
+Salary Range: `THB 80,000 - THB 150,000 per month`

 Job Summary:

-`We are seeking a highly motivated and experienced Project Manager to oversee the planning, implementation, and tracking of a variety of projects in Thailand.
-The Project Manager will work closely with cross-functional teams, stakeholders, and clients to ensure project objectives are met on time and within budget.
-The successful candidate will have strong project management skills, excellent communication abilities, and a proven track record of delivering projects successfully.`
+`We are looking for an experienced Project Manager to join our team in Thailand.
+The Project Manager will be responsible for managing projects from start to finish, ensuring they are completed within the defined scope, timeline, and budget, and that the end result meets the client's expectations.`

 Key Responsibilities:

+* Manage projects from initiation to closure, ensuring they are completed within the defined scope, timeline, and budget.
+* Work closely with stakeholders to understand project requirements, expectations, and priorities.
-* Develop and manage project plans, timelines, and budgets
+* Develop and maintain project plans, timelines, and budgets.
-* Define project scope, goals, and deliverables
-* Identify project risks and develop mitigation plans
+* Identify and manage risks and issues throughout the project lifecycle.
+* Communicate project status, risks, and issues to stakeholders on a regular basis.
-* Monitor project progress and ensure project milestones are met
+* Coordinate with cross-functional teams, including developers, designers, and testers, to ensure project tasks are completed on time and meet quality standards.
-* Facilitate communication between cross-functional teams, stakeholders, and clients
-* Coordinate project activities and resources
-* Prepare and present project status reports to senior management
-* Conduct project evaluations and assess results
-* Manage project documentation, including project schedules, status reports, and change requests
-* Ensure project deliverables are of high quality and meet customer expectations
+* Ensure that project deliverables meet the client's expectations and satisfaction.
+* Conduct post-project evaluations to identify areas for improvement.

 Requirements:

-* Bachelor's degree in project management, business administration, or a related field
+* Bachelor's or Master's degree in a relevant field such as Business Administration, Information Technology, or Engineering.
-* At least 5 years of experience in project management, preferably in a related industry
+* 3-5 years of experience in project management, preferably in software development or technology-related projects.
-* Proven track record of delivering projects successfully
+* Familiarity with project management methodologies such as Agile, Scrum, or Waterfall.
-* Excellent communication and interpersonal skills
+* Excellent communication and interpersonal skills.
-* Strong leadership and team management abilities
+* Strong analytical and problem-solving skills.
-* Proficient in project management tools and software
-* Ability to work under pressure and manage multiple projects simultaneously
+* Ability to manage multiple projects and priorities.
-* Fluent in English and Thai languages
+* Fluent in English and Thai languages.

+This is a full-time position with a salary range of THB 80,000 - THB 150,000 per month, depending on experience and qualifications.
+The position also comes with a comprehensive benefits package that includes health insurance, annual leave, and performance bonuses.

+Please note that the salary range provided is an estimate and can vary based on factors such as experience, skills, location, industry, and the specific organization offering the job.

+If you are a highly motivated individual with a proven track record in project management, we encourage you to apply for this exciting opportunity.